mathieu-benoit/DevOpsOnAzureLab/docs/Lab 3 - Continuous Delivery/README.md

 - Auto-trigger the CD when the CI is completed
 - Automate the communication with your teammates through Slack notifications

+You will go through 4 main sections in this lab:

+- Create a Release definition
+- Deploy the infrastructure and the app
+- Run the UITests
+- Commit a fix in the UITests to trigger the pipeline: CI --> CD

 ## Create the Release definition to deploy the "app" artifact in DEV environment

+TODO - Merge app, infra, ui test steps with an import of Tasks Group

 - Choose an Azure App Service Deploy
   - Version 2.*